 A Trinity tracker is sent to Syria to seal the tomb and pursue the Prophet.
 He travels through Khazar land, the Caucasus mountains, and Kievan Rus’ territory before stopping at a small village on the shore of Lake Svetloyar.**

 Meanwhile, the Prophet and his followers, weakened and weary from their long journey across high plains and frozen lands, finally reach a remote mountain range in Siberia.
-The acoustic “Voice of God” generated by a nearby natural rock formation is taken as a sign that they have reached their promised land and they make the decision to settle in the geothermal valley below, their new “earthly paradise”.
+The acoustic “Voice of God” generated by a nearby natural rock formation is taken as a sign that they have reached their promised land.
+The weary travellers make the decision to settle in the geothermal valley below, their new “earthly paradise”.
 In time, a shrine is built at the site of the rock formation to honour the scout who discovered the site.

 11th Century to Early 12th Century